 Hear from a variety of speakers from a mental health related background.
 These sessions could include discussions with people who have experienced mental health issues, a carer of someone with mental ill health, or someone from a medical background.
 Topics will cover a range of factors contributing to mental ill health.

-Your chance to deliver a session on a relevant topic followed by a one to one feedback session with your mentor.
+Your chance to deliver a session on a relevant topic and gain peer to peer feedback, followed by a one to one feedback session with your mentor.

 Our Instructor Training programme costs £2,790.00 (inc VAT) as of April 2017.